testsigmahq/testsigma/README.md

 &emsp;

 ## Overview
-  Rapidly automate web, mobile app, and API tests in plain English, on a single, extensible platform that works out of the box.
+Testsigma is an open-source, extensible test automation platform that works out of the box.
+Rapidly(10X faster) automate web, mobile app, and API tests in plain English.

   - Eliminate complex setups, multiple tools and frameworks.
   - Let everyone write tests 5X faster using plain English.